Future History (album)

 Future History is the second studio album by American singer and songwriter Jason Derulo, released on September 16, 2011.

 As the executive producer of the album, Derulo collaborated with several record producers, including DJ Frank E, the Fliptones, the Outerlimits, Emanuel Kiriakou, RedOne, Jai Marlon and frequent collaborator J.R.
 Rotem, among others.

-Upon its release, Future History received mixed reviews from music critics, who found the record to be too commercial and overcalculated.
+Exploring a stronger EDM influence than his previous outing, Future History received mixed reviews from music critics, who found the record to be too commercial and overcalculated.
 In the United States, the album debuted at number 29 on the Billboard 200, with first-week sales of 13,000 copies, significantly fewer than his debut album a year prior.
 The album reached the top ten in Australia, New Zealand and the United Kingdom, and the top twenty in Ireland and Switzerland.

 Preceding the album's release was the lead single "Don't Wanna Go Home", which peaked at number 14 on the US Billboard Hot 100, and became Derulo's second number one on the UK Singles Chart.
 "It Girl" was released as the album's second single, which reached the top ten in several countries.
 "Breathing" and "Fight for You" were released with moderate success, as the album's third and fourth singles, respectively.
 "Undefeated" was released as the first single from the platinum edition of the album in 2012.